-Karamoor Estate Wines: Pennsylvania’s finest family-owned winery with 250 stunning acres with grapevines as far as the eye can see makes up the home of Nick and Athena Karabots who bought the farm back in the early 1970s, calling it Karamoor Estate.
+Karamoor Estate Wines: Pennsylvania’s finest family-owned winery with 250 stunning acres with grapevines as far as the eye can see makes up the home of Nick and Athena Karabots, who repurchased the farm in the early 1970s, calling it Karamoor Estate.

 The property has been farmed for over 300 years, originally to grow crops including hay and grain for farm animals.
 The Karabots’ eventually decided they wanted to grow something that they could enjoy themselves while also sharing it with others.
 Due to their love for wine and Nick’s adoration of symmetry, vineyards were the perfect addition to their land.
 According to Alecia Duloc, the Karabots’ granddaughter and Sales & Marketing Manager, Nick is immensely proud of his property and the winery they have built together from the ground up.
 The winery remains a symbol to the Karabots of what is possible through hard work, devotion, and living the American dream.
 Their desire to produce quality wine is obvious in their product and culture, which carries on to all that visit and work at Karamoor Estates.

 The first vines, consisting of 12 acres, were planted in 2006.
 5 more acres were added in 2008 and an additional 10 in the years following.
 Today, 9 varieties of grapes are grown right in the Karabots’ backyard and never sourced from anywhere else.
 Some of the staff members live right on the property, making maintenance more convenient.
 Production started in 2006, but their first vintage was not until 2012.
-They couldn’t produce on the site until 2011, but due to a passing hurricane, They made no wine during that year.
-Pennsylvania is an extremely difficult place to grow grapes due to the frequent climate changes, growing conditions, and a shorter growing season.
+They couldn’t produce on the site until 2011, but they made no wine during that year due to a passing hurricane.
+Pennsylvania is a challenging place to grow grapes due to the frequent climate changes, growing conditions, and a shorter growing season.
 Among the many other Pennsylvania area wineries, Karamoor Estates is one of the only ones that does not outsource its fruit.
 From grape growth to bottle, everything is done on the premise.